-We have a regularly reviewed and rigorous Child Protection Policy and Procedures in place.
+We have a regularly reviewed and rigorous Child Protection and Safeguarding Policy and Procedures in place.
 All staff in school, as well as our volunteers and supply staff, must ensure that they are aware of our procedures.
-All adults who work/volunteer in the school are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.
+All adults who work/volunteer in the school, in regulated activity, are subject to enhanced checks through the Disclosure and Barring Service (DBS) as well as rigorous pre-employment and interview checking procedures.

-All adults who work in the school are DBS checked and trained to be diligent and take responsibility for promoting and safeguarding the welfare of pupils at the school, complying with the staff and volunteer code of conduct.
+All adults who work in the school comply with the staff and volunteer code of conduct.

 The well-being of each child is the responsibility of the class teacher under the oversight of the Headteacher.

 The Designated Safeguarding Lead is Miss Suzanne Corry (Headteacher)

 The Deputy Designated Safeguarding Leads are Mrs Samantha Parkes (SENDco & Senior Teacher) and Mrs Samantha Moll (Senior Teacher).

 The Governing body has a duty to check the school is in line with statutory requirements regarding safeguarding and has a designated governor for safeguarding and attendance.

 Our Governor responsible for safeguarding is :- Mrs Jo Hotchkiss